We will be trying to speed-up our lessons since we are already delayed. But no worries, I’m sure we can still make it! 🙂

 As Gary Halbert taught us in previous chapters, we must not forget the personalized salutation.
 We will then followed it by an explanation about our little baggie.

-Indeed, it has to be cleared to our readers why we have attached such baggie with our letter and its relevance to our offer.
+Indeed, it has to be cleared to our readers the relevance of the attached baggie.

 Then, you might be thinking now what shall we include in our envelopes, right?

 Inside the Envelope

 Alright, we already understand the little baggie outside the envelope.
 So what’s next?
 According to Gary Halbert, it is also good to include an order card and printed brochures.

 But we have to think of a strategy… for what?
 We have to ensure our letters will be read first before they have a look at our brochure and order form.